The Organizer #8 | Communications

 Different nonprofits have different analytics needs, but there are two tools that help most organizations.
 (Occasionally, in social impact work there are good reasons for not collecting analytics data.)

-Second, you want some context to know what those analytics numbers actually mean.
-Are your numbers high or low?
-Do you need to change anything, or seek different results, or repeat something that’s working well?
 If you need help or independent insight to put some of your numbers in context, check out the M+R Benchmarks Study.
 It gives you insight into the ways people interact with nonprofit websites, social media channels, and newsletters.
 If you aren’t sure what your numbers “mean”, the M+R Benchmarks Study is a great place to start.

 How to learn from the people who use your website